apache/drill-site/_docs/en/sql-reference/sql-functions/020-data-type-conversion.md

 *expression* is a character string enclosed in single quotation marks or a UNIX epoch timestamp, not enclosed in single quotation marks.

-*'format'* is a character string that specifies the format of *expression*.
+*'format'* is an optional character string that specifies the format of *expression*.
 Only use this option when the *expression* is a character string, not a UNIX epoch timestamp.
+If *expression* is a character string and *format* is not provided then the function will use a set of heuristics to try to detect the date format automatically.
+If that attempt fails then null is returned.

 ### TO_TIMESTAMP Usage Notes
 Specify a format using patterns defined in [Joda DateTimeFormat class](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html).
 The TO_TIMESTAMP function takes a Unix epoch timestamp.
 The TO_DATE function takes a UNIX epoch timestamp in milliseconds.